ParadigmFoundation/search-portal-spec/README.md

 The portal relies on an external RPC API server to act as a bridge between the Kosu network and clients.
 This API server is not yet built, and the underlying Kosu network is not yet relaying orders.
 However, the REST API for the RPC server is defined here, and it will eventually be built to meet this spec.

+The [specification](#specification) section contains screenshots of relevant states, however the full [sketch file](./search.sketch) should still be reviewed in detail.

 ### Prerequisites
 - Basic understanding of the 0x system ([link](https://github.com/0xProject/0x-protocol-specification/blob/master/v2/v2-specification.md))
 - Basic understanding of `web3` and Ethereum ([link](https://web3js.readthedocs.io/en/1.0/))